palpen/palermopenano/ReadMe.md

 ## Palermo Penano's website

 My website is [here](https://palpen.github.io/palermopenano), which is a modified version of the website created by following [this](http://kbroman.org/simple_site/) very informative tutorial.

-### Changes made to original tutorial site
-- The file that is most different from the original website is `_includes/themes/twitter/default.html`
+Most of the customization were made in the `default.html` file found in `_includes/themes/twitter/default.html`

-### How to make changes to the website: ###
+### How to make changes to the website ###
-- First, cd into /Users/palermospenano/Desktop/Dropbox/website/palermopenano in Terminal
+- `index.md` changes the contents of the homepage
-- The files you'll need to edit to make changes to the website are index.md and all the .md files in the *pages* folder.
+- All the `.md` files in the *pages* folder changes the contents of the other pages
-- Once the edits to the .md files have been made, execute the following in Terminal:
+- Execute the following to add, commit, and push the changes and update the website:

 >git add .
 >git commit -m "DESCRIPTION OF CHANGES MADE"